liquidinstruments/moku-examples/docs/mcc/slots.md

 ## Slot Resources

 The FPGA resources are divided between slots and the supporting logic in the platform surrounding the slots.
-The table below summarizes the resources availble to a custom design in each slot.
+The table below summarizes the resources available to a custom design in each slot.

 |             | Moku:Pro (ZU9EG) | Moku:Go (ZC7020) | Moku:Lab (ZC7020) |